project-evolve-listserve/home/_questions/know.md

 </p>-----
 <p>Startups, lean startups, Ruby on Rails</p>-----
 <p>Social Network Analysis, Programming, Network Science, Human behavior online</p>-----
-<p>I understand a lot about how psychology effects design, good and bad. </p>-----
 <p>I'm a human-computer interaction designer who does a lot of writing.
 I have also played fantasy sports since 1985.
 My dissertation, back when I was actually pursuing a PhD, focused on the design of online political forum to facilitate more participation by women. </p>-----
 <p>Digital products development
 Product management